 Publisher’s Promotional Photos:

-The two words that came to mind as I was reading THHBoBL were beautiful and illuminating.
+The two words that came to mind as I was reading THHoBL were beautiful and illuminating.
 The book itself is a big, gorgeous resource with carefully-chosen photos and full-color drawings that reconstruct what many places would have looked like in their day.
-THHBoBL sheds light on what the ancient world was like and provides valuable background information on the biblical text.
+THHoBL sheds light on what the ancient world was like and provides valuable background information on the biblical text.
 In short, there is much you will like in this 400-page volume.
 It is written by leading scholars and provides easy-to-read commentary on the entire Bible.
 I highly recommend The Harvest Handbook of Bible Lands.